-13°FEES AND EXPENSES
+13° FEES AND EXPENSES

 Subscription fees increase the subscription price paid by the investor, while redemption fees decrease the redemption price.
 The fees charged by the FCP serve to offset the costs incurred by the FCP to invest and disinvest investors' monies.
-Fees not paid to the FCP are attributed to the management company, the Fund promoter, etc.
+Fees not paid to the FCP are attributed to the management company, the fund promoter, etc.

-FEES AND EXPENSES PAYABLE BY THE INVESTOR FOR SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee payable to third parties inclusive of tax 1% Z units: None Subscription fee payable to the Fund net asset value X number of units None Redemption fee payable to third parties net asset value X number of units None Redemption fee payable to the Fund net asset value X number of units None b) Management and administration fees
+FEES AND EXPENSES PAYABLE BY THE INVESTOR FOR SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee payable to third parties, inclusive of tax net asset value X number of units 1% Subscription fee payable to the fund net asset value X number of units None Redemption fee payable to third parties net asset value X number of units None Redemption fee payable to the fund net asset value X number of units None b) management and administration fees